 This body of research helps build a more holistic understanding of the impact of the crisis and offers a meaningful and relevant addition to the growing body of work globally that points to the disproportionate impact of the pandemic on women everywhere.
 In addition, policymakers have access to valuable insights and data to inform recovery efforts—which has the potential to bring hope to the devastation experienced by women, as well as support for their roles in leading families and communities through the crisis.

 While this research is limited to women, going forward Dalberg sees the need for further studies that take a more inclusive view of gender, beyond the binaries, to also capture the experiences of sexual minorities.
-A more complete picture on the impact of the crisis could then be captured, and will be key to identifying the areas that need the most urgent attention as well as the practical, high-potential opportunities for policymakers to best support recovery overall.
+A more complete picture of the impact of the crisis could then be captured and will be key to identifying the areas that need the most urgent attention as well as the practical, high-potential opportunities for policymakers to best support recovery overall.

 Dalberg’s studies on the impact of the pandemic in India can be found here.